Zuellni/ComfyUI-ExLlama-Nodes/README.md

 ### ExLlama Generator
 Generates a `string` based on the given `prompt` and max `tokens` for use with other nodes.
 Default values correspond to the `simple-1` preset from https://github.com/oobabooga/text-generation-webui.
 ExLlama isn't deterministic so the outputs may differ even with the same seed.

-## Example Workflow
+## Workflow
 ![example](https://github.com/Zuellni/ComfyUI-ExLlama/assets/123005779/44a85d68-387d-438b-bef7-3c3409ce21e8)

-The image above can be loaded in ComfyUI.
-Model: https://huggingface.co/TheBloke/MythoLogic-Mini-7B-GPTQ.
+The workflow above can be loaded in ComfyUI.
+Model used: https://huggingface.co/TheBloke/MythoLogic-Mini-7B-GPTQ.

 Some outputs:
 - A vibrant underwater cityscape filled with colorful marine life, surrounded by sunken ruins from ancient civilizations.
 - A romantic scene between two lovers during sunset, with flowers around them and birds flying overhead.
 - A steampunk-inspired portrait of Jane Austen, dressed in Victorian era clothing and holding a parasol.